squaregoldfish/infrastructure/devops/roles/icos.onlyoffice/README.md

 # Known bugs

+The below was true for 5.3.x, haven't looked into the new 5.4 version.

 * The OnlyOffice image is very complex.
 The single container will use supervised(1) to start:
   * postgres 9.5 (i.e, an older version)